 The Warrants and pre-funded warrants offered hereby do not confer any rights of ADS ownership on their holders, such as voting rights, but rather merely represent the right to acquire ADSs represented by ordinary shares at a fixed price.
-Specifically, holders of the pre-funded warrants may acquire the ADSs issuable upon exercise of such warrants at an exercise price of \$1.4537 per ADS or the USD equivalent to DKK 10 at the time of exercise, and holders of the Warrants may acquire the ADSs issuable upon exercise of such warrants at an exercise price of \$4.00 per ADS.
-Moreover, following this offering, the market value of the Warrants and pre-funded warrants is uncertain and there can be no assurance that the market value of the Warrants and pre-funded warrants will equal or exceed their public offering prices.
+Specifically, holders of the pre-funded warrants may acquire the ADSs issuable upon exercise of such warrants at an exercise price of \$1.479 per ADS or the USD equivalent to DKK 10 at the time of exercise, and holders of the Warrants may acquire the ADSs issuable upon exercise of such warrants at an exercise price of \$1.479 per ADS or the USD equivalent to DKK 10 at the time of exercise, and holders of the Warrants may acquire the ADSs issuable upon exercise of such warrants at an exercise price of \$ per ADS.
+Moreover, following this offering, the market value of the Warrants and pre-funded warrants will equal or exceed their public offering prices.
 There can be no assurance that the market price of the ADSs will ever equal or exceed the exercise price of the Warrants and pre-funded warrants, and consequently, whether it will ever be profitable to exercise the Warrants and pre-funded warrants.